grab/engineering-blog/_posts/2024-09-10-the-creation-of-our-powerful-campaign-builder.md

   return treatmentsAdd, treatmentsUpdate, treatmentsRemove
 ```

-For a visual illustration, let’s say a campaign initially looks like the campaign in figure 10.
+For a visual illustration, let’s consider a campaign that initially resembles the one shown in figure 10.
 The node IDs are highlighted in red.

 <div class="post-image-section"><figure>
   <img src="/img/the-creation-of-our-powerful-campaign-builder/campaign-node-tree-structure.png" alt="" style="width:60%"><figcaption align="middle">Figure 10.
 A campaign in node tree structure.</figcaption>